Carvalho Park: 'Kristian Touborg, Se Yoon Park, Yulia Iosilzon'

 3 - 18 May

-Carvalho Park is pleased to present its inaugural participation with Frieze No. 9 Cork Street in London, simultaneously marking the gallery’s first exhibition in the United Kingdom.
-Featured artists include Kristian Touborg (Copenhagen), Se Yoon Park (New York and Seoul), and Yulia Iosilzon (London), of Carvalho Park’s roster.
-The presentation, exemplifies the artists’ cross-disciplinary practices, engaging sculpture, painting, assemblage, and collage, to court the eternal processes of growth and decay that underlie our world.
+For Carvalho Park's inaugural exhibition in the United Kingdom, the Brooklyn-based gallery features the work of Kristian Touborg (Copenhagen), Se Yoon Park (New York and Seoul), and Yulia Iosilzon (London).
+The presentation exemplifies the artists’ cross-disciplinary practices, engaging sculpture, painting, assemblage, and collage to court the eternal processes of growth and decay that underlie our world.
 What are the physical sensations, energies, and emotions that characterise such flux?
 Touborg, Park, and Iosilzon each offer ways of thinking about life and its renewal.
 Park’s sculptures reckon with rhizomatic structures, while Iosilzon’s and Touborg’s paintings build worlds in which fluidity reigns.

 Formally, Park’s works propose the rhizome, a root-like form defined by inner endlessness and principles of connection.
 Park’s Continuum sculptures are pendant portraits that stress the eternal becoming of the selves, but also offer poignant insights to distinct personalities, fusing the geometric with the autobiographical.
 The component parts of Continuum: Self-portrait (True reflection of the father) coalesce to a dramatic, elongated arc.
 Continuum: Mother conversely reaches out, its wingspan tenderly enfolding the air, radiating a light synonymous with gentleness and care.
 Park establishes harmony in this opposing dualism – strength and rootedness to weightless flow.
 Each unit comprising the total is Park’s self-portrait geometry, Light and Darkness Type A. When illuminated by one light source, its symmetries effectuate a telling equilibrium: 70% harnesses light, 30% is cast in shadow.
 Repetition and mirroring formally trace the artist’s pursuit to find himself through himself.
 Non-figurative representation allows Park lucid access to the flicker of personalities, the depths of feeling.
 Two people become distinct but interrelated, ovoid pedestals sprouting long, linear forms, as though Park’s gaze had penetrated beneath the flesh to the molecular structure beneath.